a-sh28/code-summariser/README.md

     - CategoryUsersEval : Admin can view the statistics of a particular category of users.
     - SingleUserEval : Admin can view the statistics of a single user.
     - AllUsersEval : Admin can view the statistics of all users averaged together.
+- Change to User Mode - The admin can also use the functionalities of the CSET tool (summarization and translation)

 **User Dashboard:**